-Macquarie Stem Cells has provided this information to educate the public based on peer reviewed, published scientific and medical documents.
+Macquarie Stem Cells has provided the information below so consumers can understand the services we provide.
 We don’t aim to encourage consumers to seek out such treatments prior to an assessment by a health professional to determine your suitability for treatment.
-Macquarie Stem Cells treats osteoarthritis, nerve pain can be extremely common with this condition as your joints are surrounded by inflamed nerves.
+We aim to provide you with an unbiased range of treatments that are available aside from biological therapy, this is discussed in ‘supporting information>other-options’ page on our website.

 We talk about innovation quite a lot, but let’s not forget ‘innervation’.
 This is a medical term used to describe the supply of nerves to vital parts and structures of your body.
 When discussing nerve pain, two common items come in to mind.